 The default username for the CHAX® software is Admin, and the password is Masteradmin (Note: The user name and password are not case sensitive).

 Each check sheet has three different portions, and each portion penetrates.
 The top portion would be the confirmation of the check, that the merchant would send back to their customer.
 The middle portion is the actual check, the merchant would take to the bank to deposit.
 The lower portion would be the file copy of the confirmation that the merchant would keep for their own records (For a display of a sample check click here).

-To add a new user, password and/or select rights for a new/existing user, log into the CHAX® software, which will then take you to the “Enter Check Information” screen.
+To add a new user, password, and/or select rights for a new/existing user, log into the CHAX® software, which will then take you to the “Enter Check Information” screen.
 Then click on the ‘Maintain Password’ button on the toolbar.
 This will now take you to the ‘Security Permissions’ screen.
 Now, click on the ‘Add New User’ button.
-Next, enter the User ID for the new user, then hit tab and enter the new users name.
+Next, enter the User ID for the new user, then hit the tab key and enter the new user’s name.

 Before you enter the check information for a check or select a payer, you will notice that a dialog box will appear stating that you must enter a check number before you are able to enter check information or select a payer.
 This is a new feature for the software, design to add additional security to the software.
 Due, to the fact, that users reported incidents that they forgot to enter a check number for a check and in turn had their checks returned from the bank.